-• An official high school transcript from a high school accredited by a state or regional accrediting agency.
+- An official high school transcript from a high school accredited by a state or regional accrediting agency.
 The high school transcript must show the date of graduation and the high school principal's signature.
-A student may present a General Educational Development (GED) transcript in lieu of a high school transcript.

-• A copy of their scores from a national American College Test (ACT) or the ACCUPLACER test.
-ACCUPLACER is a computer-based test which is administered in the Holladay Center for E-Learning.
+A student may present a high school equivalency (HSE) transcript from General Educational Development (GED), Test Assessing Secondary Completion (TASC) or High School Equivalency Test (HiSET) in lieu of a high school transcript. - A copy of their scores from a national American College Test (ACT) or the ACCUPLACER test.
+ACCUPLACER is a computer-based test which is administered in the Holladay Center for eLearning.
 Although a minimum score is not required for admission to MCC, test scores are required as they are used to determine course and/or program placement.

 Home-schooled students must present an official transcript with a graduation date and a listing of specific courses completed from a recognized home school agency.
 If no such document is available, the parent of the home-schooled student may present an official transcript with the date of graduation and with a notarized sworn affidavit stating that the student's record is accurate and complete.